wizzeh/libp2p-transport-veilid/README.md

 ## Settings

-Veilid settings are in `./.veilid/`.
+Veilid settings are in `./.veilid/{node_id}/settings`.
 If `settings` doesn't exist, the file is initialized from default settings from `settings.toml`.
+Node_id is generated from the keypair so that multiple instances of Veilid can run on a device (for testing purposes).

-Transport settings are in `Settings` in `lib.rs`.
+Transport settings are in `Settings` struct in `lib.rs`.

-`./.veilid/` contains the node's keys and other Veilid data structures.
+`./.veilid/{node_id}` contains the node's keys and other Veilid data structures.
 These are initilized at startup if they don't exist.

 ## Key Components

 `listener.rs` - VeilidListener receives VeilidUpdate events from the VeilidAPI.
 This includes incoming data from remote nodes.
+This struct contains the set of active streams.

 `connection.rs`- VeilidConnection represents the connection between the local node and the remote node.
-Veilid nodes are addressed by `Target` which are modeled like unix domain sockets to fit Libp2p's Multiaddr format `/unix/VLD0:ktJZt5efM1Qd8hxkRVI_NuAp2jOojv2Kkz7R6TxZcAc`.
+Veilid nodes are addressed by `Target` which are modeled in Libp2p like unix domain sockets to fit Libp2p's Multiaddr format `/unix/VLD0:ktJZt5efM1Qd8hxkRVI_NuAp2jOojv2Kkz7R6TxZcAc`.
+The connection struct has the active stream so that it can read and write data.

 `stream.rs` - VeilidStream represents the communication channel between the local and a remote node.
 Libp2p streams are converted into messages and fired off via Veilid's app_message().
 The nodes use a sequencing and resync process to ensure undelivered messages are resent.
 The remote node reconstucts the libp2p stream from the message sequence.

-Streams are collected and fetched using VeilidStreamManager.

-`stream_handler.rs` - Runs background processes -- resending undelivered messages and cleaning up dead streams.

 ### More information